Imperato/My-Party-Organizer-App/README.md

 # Finalities
 This project wants to be a simple example for beginners on how to develop an Android app working with a web server.

+# Video demonstration
+The video demonstration of both apps is here: https://www.youtube.com/watch?v=-zYl9JDP6a8&t=

 # Thanks to
 1) Volley
 2) Google Maps